-The YES Network, the most-watched regional sports network in the country the past 10 years, is the exclusive television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
-YES, which has earned 266 Emmy Award nominations and 55 Emmy Awards since its March 2002 launch, also televises original biography, studio and magazine programs, in addition to college sports.
+The YES Network is the exclusive television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+YES, which has earned 300 Emmy Award nominations and 67 Emmy Awards since its March 2002 launch, also televises original biography, studio and magazine programs, in addition to college sports.

-Before joining YES, Singleton divided his time calling play-by-play and providing commentary on Yankees telecasts on the MSG Network.
+Before joining YES, Singleton divided his time doing play-by-play and providing commentary on Yankees telecasts on the MSG Network.
 In 1998, he was part of MSG's production team that won four New York Emmys for its Yankees coverage.

-Born in Manhattan and raised in nearby Mount Vernon, N.Y., Singleton played both baseball and basketball in high school, and also played baseball in the Bronx Federation League at Macombs Dam Park, across the street from Yankee Stadium.
+Born in Manhattan and raised in nearby Mount Vernon, N.Y., Singleton played both baseball and basketball in high school, and also played baseball in the Bronx Federation League at Macombs Dam Park, across the street from the old Yankee Stadium.
 After receiving a basketball scholarship to Hofstra University and playing baseball as well for one year, Singleton was drafted by the Mets in 1967.

 In April 1972, he was traded to the Expos and, in 1974, he was traded to the Orioles.
-His .438 on base percentage (in 1977), 118 walks (in 1975) and 35 switch-hit home runs (in 1979) are all still Orioles single season records.
+His .438 on base percentage (in 1977), 118 walks (in 1975) and 35 switch-hit home runs (in 1979) established new Orioles single season records.
 Singleton was named to the American League All-Star Team in 1977, '79 and '81.
 He was named Most Valuable Oriole in 1975, '77 and '79.